graphhopper/directions-api-js-client/README.md

 ## Dependencies

-Currently all JavaScript clients require jQuery (Tested with 2.1.0) and the small file [GHUtil.js](./js/GHUtil.js), both included in this repository.
+Currently all JavaScript clients require jQuery (tested with 2.1.0) and the small file [GHUtil.js](./js/GHUtil.js), both included in this repository.

 ## GraphHopper Routing API